Your future success as a UNSW Law student reflects more than just your ATAR.

 The LAT assesses your aptitudes and skills in thinking critically, analysing material, and organising and expressing ideas.
 The LAT doesn’t require any knowledge specific to law.

-In 2022 you can complete the LAT via remote proctoring if you won’t be able to attend the test centre in Sydney or Canberra.
+In 2023 you can complete the LAT via remote proctoring if you won’t be able to attend the test centre in Sydney.
 You must apply for remote proctoring as part of the LAT online registration process.

 Remote proctoring involves sitting the test online with ProctorU under live supervision using your computer in a suitable location with internet connectivity.
 Remote proctoring is only available on the main test day and candidates must select remote proctoring as part of the online application process for the LAT.